 - Then, instruct the student to multiply the dice number and the card number together.
 Ask them to write down the equation and say the product aloud to the group.

 - Have the timekeeper stop keeping time.

 - Instruct your students to continue until the first two rows are filled for each student in a group.

 - Remind someone in each group to keep time, and make sure that your students record their numbers from the dice and cards on their worksheets.

 Independent working time(5 minutes)

 - Have your students work independently on the same activity, and encourage them to beat their time.

 - Have them practice at least ten times so that they can improve their speed and memory.

-- Support: Give your students a printable multiplication chart to refer to.
+- Give your students a printable multiplication chart to refer to.

-- Use the assessment sheet to measure how your students are doing.
+- Observe and take anecdotal notes about how your students are doing.